 Ear candling, a popular method for removing earwax, might not be up to snuff.

 A buildup of earwax — and the muffled hearing that usually accompanies it — ranks among one of the most annoying sensations out there.
-And since manually removing earwax with a cotton swab is confirmed to be a bad idea, there aren’t many other DIY options available.
+And since manually removing earwax with a cotton swab is not recommended, there aren’t many other DIY options available.

 Enter ear candling, which often is marketed as a safe, “natural” method for removing earwax.
 Spoiler alert: It’s not.